10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 <h3 id="html5-structural-elements">HTML5 Structural Elements {% include Util/top %}</h3>
 HTML5 structural elements allow us to create a more semantic and descriptive codebase and are used in all of our projects.
 Instead of using ```<div>```s for everything, we can use HTML5 elements like ```<header>```, ```<footer>```, and ```<article>```.
 They work the same way, in that they're all block level elements, but improve readability and thus maintainability.

-There are a few common pitfalls to avoid with HTML structural elements, though.
+There are a few common pitfalls to avoid with HTML structural elements.
 Not everything is a ```<section>``` .
 The element represents a generic document or application section and should contain a heading.

 Another misconception is that the ````<figure>```` element can only be used for images.
 In fact, it can be used to mark up diagrams, SVG charts, photos, and code samples.